web app into a DApp

 Planning to Decentralize Your Web App?

 Your real-life web applications might have far more functionalities than the one in this example.
-Hence, you will likely need to code many more smart contracts, possibly with higher complexity.
+Hence, you will likely need to code many more smart contracts, possibly with higher complexity, to convert your web app into a DApp.

 While your cost will vary depending on the manpower rates in your part of the world, the total project cost will ultimately depend on the complexity of your existing web app.